Connect with us

 Gray is a born and bred Brummie, while Solomon-Otabor grew up in Streatham, south London.

-Solomon-Otabor headed to the second city without his parents, living in digs, and it was again Gray and team-mate Reece who helped him eventually make Birmingham feel like home.
+Solomon-Otabor headed to the second city without his parents, living in digs, and it was again Gray and team-mate Reece Brown who helped him eventually make Birmingham feel like home.

 “At first I couldn’t cope,” added Solomon-Otabor.
 “I was missing my family.